jrfranklin2009/Random_games/README.md

 # Random_games
-A lot of random games I made/had on hand
+A lot of random games I made or had on hand